tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

 \text{SPLIT-PRF}(0) \leq \text{PRF}(F_0)
 $$

-The high level proof idea is that what happens with $F_1$ can't effect the outcome, because $F_0$ being a PRF is enough to guarantee that the output is random.
+The high level proof idea is that what happens with $F_1$ can't affect the outcome, because $F_0$ being a PRF is enough to guarantee that the output is random.
 In our split-key game, we'll easily be able to